jdoleary/Spellmasons/docs/TasksCurrent.md

 - implement jakes UI icons
 ## To fix from Brad playtest
 - Don't play turn end sound fx if you've already ended yoru turn
-- if you are self targeting when you end your turn, all the cast predictions and the self targeting warrning stay up while AI takes their turn
 - bug: after dying, quitting to main menu and starting new run, Brad kept his old spells
 - shield should show on your healthbar
 - bug: he got "invalid target" when trying to cast on the top of a wall but he was using "expand" so it shoul've been valid cause there were targets in the radius